 In between talks about 4000s by 40, I’ve started work on my next book.
 The writing process feels different this time, but some things are surprisingly the same.

 One thing I didn’t expect?
 Recording audio notes again.
 Since 4000s by 40 was an active adventure about hiking, I recorded a lot of notes while climbing to capture the experience.
 It made sense there.
 But even though this next book isn’t about hiking, hiking is still an integral part of my writing process because it gives me time to think and tease out what I want to say.
 And along the trail, I’m still recording notes.
-It’s become an invaluable tool for not forgetting ideas.
-I’ve been accused of being a Luddite in the past, but I guess I finally found one reason to like smartphones!
+It’s an invaluable tool for not forgetting ideas.
+I’ve been accused of being a Luddite in the past, but I guess I found one reason to like smartphones!

 4000s by 40 nestled in among the hiking books at The Mountain Wanderer Bookstore in Lincoln, NH